redpesk-labs/red-pak/QA/REDPAK.CNF.md

 The type EDU is an enumeration, so a string, with 3 possible values:
 "enable", "disable", "unset".

+TODO: check if some values are really used (persistdir, rpmdir, cachedir, ...)

 TODO: review where strings are for paths

 TODO: validation of paths? umask? ...